5005 S. Cooper St.

 The blockage slows or even cuts off urine flow—causing annoying symptoms that often make it difficult to get a good night’s sleep, play a round of golf, travel, enjoy dining out and or a movie other activities.
 Days and nights revolve around being near a bathroom at all times.

 Here’s the good news: Urology Partners of North Texas offers the latest minimally invasive treatments for long-lasting relief from BPH symptoms.
-We help men get back to doing all the things they love without worry or embarrassment.
+Our best prostate doctors help men get back to doing all the things they love without worry or embarrassment.
 Talk to one of our BPH specialists to see which treatment option is right for you.

 Health Navigator